ericheep/sound-house/README.md

 # rpi-sound-house
 Work in progress for an installation at Automata, with John Eagle, Cassia Streb, and Janie Geiser.

 First install Raspian onto your Raspberry Pi.
-There are two methods we're attempting so far, the first sends audio data through OSC using the real-time audio programming language, ChucK, the second sends audio over a network to the Raspberry Pis using JACK, the "de-facto standard audio server for working with professional audio on Linux".
+There are two methods we're attempting so far, the first sends audio data through OSC using the real-time audio programming language, ChucK, the second sends audio over a network to the Raspberry Pis using JACK and JackTrip, a CCRMA developed system for sending streaming audio over the internet.

 ChucK Implementation
 --------------------